 The Rabble Chorus

-We are a community choir with three Suffolk groups, an evening one in Easton, and two daytime choirs in Woodbridge and Needham Market.
+We are a community choir with four Suffolk groups, an evening one in Easton, and three daytime choirs in Woodbridge, Saxmundham and Needham Market.

 We sing Highbrow, Lowbrow and anything in-between!